 So I finally let on that I was a bit bothered by her bullying, when on one occasion our language professor was asking for an English translation of a certain word, and I said what I thought the translation was (and I was right).
 French-Canadian lady, who was seated in front of me, turned around and said in the most smug, dismissive tone (with a little laugh and hand gesture included), “No, that isn’t even close.”
+The fact that English is my mother tongue (and not hers) did not appear to interest her.
 Now, this incident happened after nearly three months of being picked on by her, and I had pretty much had it.
 I responded to her in an, er, emphatic tone, emphatic enough that the prof noticed and asked if there was a problem.
 “No,” I said, before getting up and leaving, though class was not quite over (did not want to scream in front of everyone).

 Well, French-Canadian lady came to find me later and offered some non-apology apology and I accepted it, though I didn’t buy it for a second.
 Later, I vented to a classmate who offered his sympathies to me (he had noticed French-Canadian lady’s nastiness), and I mentioned that it was pretty rich for her to be correcting my English when she didn’t even speak English.
 He laughed and agreed and then I added that she didn’t speak French either, when you got right down to it, but rather Quebecois (not that there’s anything wrong with that).
 I am not usually mean, but I was ticked.

 So the whole experience was very strange.
 I am old enough that I just use these things for my writing and also to try and learn from the wonderful tapestry that is our life on this planet with our fellow deeply-disappointing humans.
 But occasionally, when French-Canadian lady was really full-throttle picking on me, I wondered why.
 Maybe she just hated English-Canadians; perhaps politics played a role.
 She friended me on Facebook early on in the semester (after saying we were enemies) and then abruptly said to me one day, “I see we don’t have the same political views.”
 Um, ok.
 I was all like, so what?
-Maybe to her it was a big deal.
+I don’t have the same political views as many of my friends.
+But I guess, given her rigidity, to her it was a big deal.

 So how do things stand now?
 I mentioned she friended me on Facebook.
 Well, she has now unfriended me.
 I have no idea when she did that, because I don’t make a habit of checking people’s pages to see if we’re still “friends”.
 I noticed it recently because we were both tagged by a mutual friend.